MatthiWare/VCDiff.Core/README.md

 ```

 # Apache 2.0 License
-This is licensed under the same license as open-vcdiff by Google.
+This is licensed under the same license as Open-VCDiff by Google.
 See [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).